 One of the added benefits of clean energy is that it is cheaper.
 The rate comparison sheet on the SCE website reflects that — SCE customers pay on average $22 per month less for the SCE 100% renewable electricity plan.
 However, OCPA will be charging their customers $35.95 per month more for the same 100% renewable energy provided by SCE.

-In October, every Irvine resident is being transferred from SCE and automatically enrolled in the new, more expensive OCPA plan.
+In October, every Irvine resident was transferred from SCE and automatically enrolled in the new, more expensive OCPA plan.

 From the start, OCPA has been a complete disaster!
 Both Khan and Carroll are paid to sit on the six-member OCPA board.
 They voted to hire one of their political buddies to run the agency and oversee multi-million dollar energy purchasing contracts … even though he has zero experience in the electricity field.
 The Power Authority’s own website has forecasted a $41 million loss in its first two years of operation and OCPA has already been fined millions of dollars by State regulators for not purchasing enough electricity to prevent blackouts.